opengate

 Data infrastructure maturity should be assessed first because it is the foundation every other dimension depends on.
 A practical starting point is the two-week data test: select a specific business problem and attempt to assemble a clean, documented dataset for it within fourteen days.
 The result reveals more about organizational readiness than any survey or framework.
 If the organization cannot produce clean data for a single use case, investing in model selection, talent hiring, or governance frameworks is premature.

 AI readiness improvement is best tracked through a maturity scorecard assessed quarterly across the five dimensions.
 Key metrics include: time to assemble a clean dataset for a new use case, percentage of data assets with documented lineage and quality scores, number of staff who completed data literacy programs, existence and enforcement of governance policies, and the ratio of AI projects reaching production versus stalling at pilot.
-McKinsey estimates that organizations with formal AI governance frameworks are 1.7 times more likely to scale AI successfully beyond initial pilots.
+Organizations that put a formal AI governance framework in place before scaling tend to move from pilot to production far more reliably than those that bolt governance on after an incident forces it.

 The gap between AI enthusiasm and AI readiness is where most enterprise initiatives quietly fail. opengate has guided organizations through this exact diagnostic process — mapping data maturity, organizational capacity, and governance readiness before a single model reaches production.
 If you're considering an AI initiative, start with a 2-week readiness diagnostic — we'll map exactly where you stand and what it takes to move.
 Want to see where you stand today?
 Take the five-minute AI readiness diagnostic.